kemitchell/writing.kemitchell.com/_posts/2016-09-21-MIT-License-Line-by-Line.md

 > express or implied, including but not limited to the warranties of
 > merchantability, fitness for a particular purpose and noninfringement.

-Nearly every state in the United States has enacted a version of the Under the Uniform Commercial Code, a model statute of laws governing commercial transactions.
+Nearly every state in the United States has enacted a version of the Uniform Commercial Code, a model statute of laws governing commercial transactions.
 Article 2 of the UCC---"Division 2" in California---governs contracts for sales of goods, from used automobiles bought off the lot to large shipments of industrial chemicals to manufacturing plants.